Why Are Free Tools Getting Better?

 - Modification Support: Accurately models the Tm impact of 100+ chemical modifications

-- Integration: Directly links to IDT ordering for seamless procurement
+- Ordering context: Directly links to IDT ordering for users who are already working in that environment

 Limitation: Requires a free IDT account for advanced features.
 Sequences are processed server-side.